creativemindsplugins/CM-Answers/readme.md

 * **Expert Directory Linking**: Links user profiles with expert profiles from CM Expert Directory and synchronizes categories.
 * **GamiPress Rewards**: Rewards users for various forum activities.
 * **ChatGPT Functionality**: Supports the automatic generation of answers in chosen categories using ChatGPT.
+* **Gemini Functionality**: Supports the automatic generation of answers in chosen categories using Gemini.

 </details>